hectormc-main/Fritter/ROUTES.md

 ---

-### 'POST /api/users/alias/session' - log alias in
+### 'POST /api/users/alias/session' - Sign in to alias

 **Returns**

-- A success message
+- Success message

 **Throws**

-- '400' if aliasname name is not correct format or missing in the req
-- '401' if alias name login credentials are invalid
-- '403' if alias already signed in
+- '403' if alias does not belong to session user

 ### 'GET /api/users/alias'

 **Returns**

-- A message containing: active alias, all user aliases of the current session, and names of all aliases
+- A message containing all aliasnames of the session's user
-- Array of aliases belonging to user

 **Throws**